tassos/python-officebots/README.md

   (useful to compute eg the gaze direction)

-ROS support
+ROS and ROS2 support
 -----------

-This Python package also provides a complete ROS bridge to the simulator,
+This Python package also provides a complete ROS and ROS2 bridge to the simulator, supporting.
+There are two seperate scripts in the `scripts` folder that you can just execute.
+If you wish to run the ROS2 bridge node as a package, you can get the packaged version from [here](https://gitlab.utcluj.ro/hri/officebots_ros2):
-supporting:

 - `/cmd_vel` to move the robot
 - laser scan simulation (`/scan`)